Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Performance Evaluation

 \subsection{Transition Time Reduction and Impact of Scheduling Order}

 Fig. \ref{fig:TDMA_time} shows the \gls{SNR}~(dB) when the \gls{RIS} configuration is switched every 57~ms to serve the users.
-The selected time interval is intended to showcase the proposed algorithm’s real-time performance.
-As illustrated in the Figs.~\ref{fig:TDMA_time_1} and \ref{fig:TDMA_time_2}, our algorithm reaches the required SNR threshold (i.e., 10 dB) significantly faster than the benchmark which simply maximizes the minimum received \gls{SNR} in the targeted area without accounting for the transition time.
-This verifies that the proposed algorithm identifies a phase-shift configuration that satisfies the \gls{SNR} requirement while making adjustments to the existing \gls{RIS} phase-shifts.
+The selected time interval is intended to showcase the proposed algorithm’s real-time performance. \MDD{As is consistently illustrated in the Figs.~\ref{fig:TDMA_time_1_OPT}, \ref{fig:TDMA_time_2_OPT}, \ref{fig:TDMA_time_1}, and \ref{fig:TDMA_time_2}, our algorithm reaches the required \gls{SNR} threshold (i.e., 10 dB) significantly faster than the benchmarks (analytical and \gls{SDR}), which simply maximizes the minimum received \gls{SNR} in the targeted area without accounting for the transition time.} \MD{In particular, our algorithm prioritizes minimizing transition time and is therefore designed to find a phase-shift configuration that satisfies the minimum SNR constraint in the targeted area as quickly as possible.
+Specifically, the algorithm does this by identifying a phase-shift configuration that satisfies the \gls{SNR} requirement while making adjustments to the existing \gls{RIS} phase-shifts. \MDD{The benchmarks, conversely, only searches for the configuration that maximizes the final SNR, regardless of the time taken.} For time-critical \gls{TDMA} applications, reaching the operational threshold quickly is an important performance metric that confirms the practical advantage of our approach.} \MDD{\gls{SDR} outperforms the analytical method by achieving a higher steady-state \gls{SNR}, but at the cost of higher complexity.
+Consequently, it is feasible to implement it with $N=300$.
+Moreover, the basis for the design of the low-complexity analytical design in \cite{Jamali2022lowtozero} is that the \gls{RIS} is extremely large.
+This is why the analytical benchmark performs poorly for small $N$ but well for large $N$.}

 In addition, we analyze the impact of ordering users in accelerating the required time for phase configuration in RIS.
 In general, when $K$ users must be served in TDMA application, there are $(K-1)!$ different possibilities for ordering due to circularity.
-In the simplest case, let us assume $K=3$ and there are two different way to support users.
-As can be seen in Figs. \ref{fig:TDMA_time_1} and \ref{fig:TDMA_time_2}, the minimum SNR in the targeted area is plotted against the time in millisecond (ms).
-In both figures, there are improvements in time but in comparison of two set of configurations, the second one can decrease more the required time compared to first configuration showing the importance of ordering in \gls{LC}-RISs.
+In the simplest case, let us assume $K=3$ and there are two different way to support users. \MDD{As can be seen in Figs.~\ref{fig:TDMA_time_1_OPT}, \ref{fig:TDMA_time_2_OPT}, \ref{fig:TDMA_time_1}, and \ref{fig:TDMA_time_2}, the minimum SNR in the targeted area is plotted against the time in millisecond (ms).
+In all figures, there are improvements in time but in comparison of two set of configurations, the second configuration (User 1 - User 3 - User 2) can decrease more the required time compared to first configuration (User 1 - User 2 - User 3) showing the importance of ordering in \gls{LC}-RISs.}